Roasted Butternut Squash

 • Crowd control: Vegetables need room to touch the baking sheet surface in order to brown, so don’t let them get too crowded.
 Use two sheet trays if you’re cooking a lot.

-• Yogurt sauce: A high-quality plain yogurt mixed with fresh garlic, olive oil, and fresh herbs makes a tasty sauce for roasted vegetables of all kinds.
+• Yogurt sauce: A high-quality plain yogurt mixed with fresh garlic, olive oil, and fresh herbs makes a tasty sauce for roasted vegetables of all kinds, especially high-starch vegetables such as squash, carrots, beets, and sweet potatoes.

 More delicious roasted vegetables